-Exhibit Description Incorporated by Reference iibit nber Form Filing Date/ Period End Date Exhibit Filed- Furnished Herewith 2.1# Stock Purchase Agreement, dated February 28, 2018, among Kratos Defense & Security Solutions, Inc., Kratos Public Safety & Security Solutions, Inc. and Securitas Electronic Security, Inc. 10-Q 05/10/2018 (001-34460) 2.2 2.2# Purchase Agreement, dated February 27, 2019, by and among Kratos Defense & Security Solutions, Inc., Shirley Brostmeyer, ("SB"), Joseph Brostmeyer ("JB"), certain trusts established by SB, JB and members of their immediate family, and JB, as the Sellers Representative.
+Exhibit Number Exhibit Description Form Filing Date/ Period End Date Exhibit Filed- Furnished Herewith 2.1# Purchase Agreement, dated February 27, 2019, by and among Kratos Defense & Security Solutions, Inc., Shirley Brostmeyer, ("SB"), Joseph Brostmeyer ("JB"), certain trusts established by SB, JB and members of their immediate family, and JB, as the Sellers Representative.
 10-Q 05/08/2019 (001-34460) 2.3 3.1 Amended and Restated Certificate of Incorporation of Kratos Defense & Security Solutions, Inc., as amended.
-10-K 02/27/2017 (001-34460) 3.1 3.2 Second Amended and Restated Bylaws of Kratos Defense &amp; Security Solutions, Inc., as amended.
+10-K 02/27/2017 (001-34460) 3.1 3.2 Second Amended and Restated Bylaws of Kratos Defense & Security Solutions, Inc., as amended.
 10-K 02/27/2017 (001-34460) 3.2 4.1 Specimen Stock Certificate.
 10-K 02/27/2017 (001-34460) 4.1 4.2 Indenture, dated as of November 20, 2017, among Kratos Defense & Security Solutions, Inc., as Issuer, the Guarantors party thereto, and Wilmington Trust, National Association, as Trustee and Collateral Agent.
 8-K 11/21/2017 (001-34460) 4.1 4.3 First Supplemental Indenture, dated as of December 21, 2017, among Kratos Defense & Security Solutions, Inc., as Issuer, the Guarantor as party thereto, and Wilmington Trust, National Association, as Trustee.
-10-K 02/28/2018 (001-34460) 4.5 10.1 Executive Employment Agreement, dated January 1, 2017, by and between Kratos Defense & Security Solutions, Inc. and Ben Goodwin 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes Oxley Act of 2002.
+10-K 02/28/2018 (001-34460) 4.5 10.1 Employment Agreement, effective January 1, 2018 by and between Kratos Defense and Security Systems, Inc. and Steven Fendley 10.2 Employment Agreement, effective January 1, 2018 by and between Kratos Defense and Security Systems, Inc. and Phil Carrai 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes Oxley Act of 2002.
 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes Oxley Act of 2002.
 32.1 Certification pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 for Eric M. DeMarco.
 32.2 Certification pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 for Deanna Lund.
-101.INS XBRL Instance Document-the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document
+101.INS XBRL Instance Document-the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document 101.SCH XBRL Taxonomy Extension Schema Document

-Incorporated by Reference Exhibit Number Exhibit Description Form Filing Date/ Period End Date Exhibit Filed- Furnished Herewith 1.01.SCH XBRL Taxonomy Extension Schema Document 1.01.CAL XBRL Taxonomy Extension Calculation Linkbase Document 1.01.DEF XBRL Taxonomy Extension Definition Linkbase Document 1.01.LAB XBRL Taxonomy Extension Label Linkbase Document 1.01.PRE XBRL Taxonomy Extension Presentation Linkbase Document
+Exhibit Number Reference Exhibit Description Form Filing Date/ Period End Date Exhibit Filed- Furnished Herewith 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101)

-Certain schedules and exhibits referenced in this document have been omitted in accordance with Item 601(b)(2) of Regulation S-K. A copy of any omitted schedule and/or exhibit will be furnished supplementally to the Securities and Exchange Commission upon request.
+[#] Certain schedules and exhibits referenced in this document have been omitted in accordance with Item 601(b)(2) of Regulation S-K. A copy of any omitted schedule and/or exhibit will be furnished supplementally to the Securities and Exchange Commission upon request.

-\ Certain confidential information contained in this Exhibit has been omitted because it is both (i) not material and (ii) would be competitively harmful if publicly disclosed.
+^{} Certain confidential information contained in this Exhibit has been omitted because it is both (i) not material and (ii) would be competitively harmful if publicly disclosed.